mparno/fenics-web/source/contributing/obtaining_code.rst

 source code by visiting the repository on Launchpad and clicking the subscribe button.

-Links to the Launchpad code pages for all FEniCS projects can be found :ref:`here <launchpad_pages>`.
+Links to the Launchpad code pages for all FEniCS projects can be found on the :ref:`Launchpad links page <launchpad_pages>`.